bigsnake09/Vertex-Lightmapper-2/README.md

 Check out the `City Day`, `City Night` and `Terrain` scenes for some examples!

 # How to Use
+Note: Turn off MSAA if you're planning to use the included shaders!

 [Check the Wiki page](https://github.com/bigsnake09/Vertex-Lightmapper-2/wiki)